-Panasas Inc. today introduced the latest generation of its ActiveStor scale-out networked attached storage (NAS) arrays, adding small amounts of solid-state drives (SSDs) for metadata and small files while
+Panasas Inc. today introduced the latest generation of its ActiveStor scale-out networked attached storage (NAS) arrays, adding small amounts of solid-state drives (SSDs) for metadata and small files while incorporating 4 TB SATA drives for larger files used in high-performance computing (HPC) storage and big data workloads.

 Panasas ActiveStor 14 is the vendor's first storage system with SSDs.
 Panasas varies the amount of SSD capacity according to the type of workload, balancing the requirements of small files that need high IOPS performance with larger files that depend on analytics that may take weeks to process.